Mirrorless vs DSLR: introduction

 - DSLR: Sturdy, good value cameras offering old-school handling and top image quality

-- CSC: Smaller, technically more advanced and arguably the way forward
+- Mirrorless: Smaller, technically more advanced and arguably the way forward